If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 NOW I CAN BREATHE…A LITTLE…

-We had ruled out the stuff that could kill him but we were still unsure what had caused him to crash.
-What they did know was that this little community hospital did not have advanced cardiac services and he would have to be transported to a larger medical center.
+We had ruled out the stuff that could kill him, but we were still unsure what had caused him to crash.
+What they did know was that this little community hospital did not have advanced cardiac services, and he would have to be transported to a larger medical center.
 It was explained to me that Maine had two major medical centers, one in Portland and one in Bangor.
-The doctors have to call the closest hospital, plead their case and “see” if they would agree to take the patient.
+The doctors are required to call the closest hospital, plead their case, and SEE if they agree to take the patient.

 If I hadn’t already crumbled, that certainly pushed me over the edge.